 Kia ora, lovely people!
 I hope you're all keeping safe.
 Thank you for visiting my site.
-Please, feel free to say hello via the Contact page ;-) And if you have any questions, feedback, page loading problems, corrections (even grammar and spelling) or requests, please let me know.
+Please, feel free to say hello via the Contact page ;-) and if you have any questions, feedback, page-loading problems, corrections (even grammar and spelling) or requests, please let me know.

 After the success of Nevermore in Oamaru in another of our signature venue-tailored pieces, we'll be doing it again later this year at the Oamaru Heritage Festival!
 Excellent audience feedback included, "That took chops!"
 I'm well pleased!!

-Meanwhile in April I will be performing in Dear Jane, NO Productions' award winning play about the life of Jane Deans.
+Meanwhile, someday in the future, I will be performing in Dear Jane, NO Productions' award winning play about the life of Jane Deans.
 The venue will again be Riccarton House, home of the Deans Family.

-My new neighbour is a student at Ara and is working on a mobile game as part of his course.
-I'm helping him as a voice, dialogue and story consultant, and will probably end up voicing some stuff for it.
+My neighbour is a student at Ara and is working on a mobile game as part of his course.
+I'm helping him as a voice, dialogue and story consultant, and inevitably ended up voicing some stuff for it.
 As soon as I can get my hands on a video screen grab, I shall post it here.

 Following my video 'welcome' for The Crate Escape's Prison Escape, preparations are afoot for a new escape and a new 'welcome' video.
 Details to follow.

 The very talented Mark McNeill, creator & producer of the TracPoint promo, has asked me to do another, similar promo for the Red Cross!
-We shot a trial run the other night and it's working really well.
-Hoping to shoot it for real early this year.
+We shot a trial run at the start of this year and it's working really well.
+Hoping to shoot it for real later this year.

 Related to Lover Boy is another long term project: I've rejoined the gym, in an effort to reclaim my body from ageing and so I won't feel so bad when performing in Lover Boy.
 Eeek.
 I'll let you know how I'm getting on...

-Also this year, I'll be heading to Auckland for the Steve Hackett concert on June 2nd.
+Also this year, I'll be heading to Auckland for the Steve Hackett concert, but no longer on June 2nd...

 A few days off between Christmas and New Year has allowed me to sit down and do some video editing.
 Among other things, I've updated my Showreel to include the TracPoint promo.
 Click on the pic below to see the full promo, which ended up raising over NZ$210,000 and will apparently be dubbed into Japanese!